Frequently Asked Questions

 What is the time line for the application process?

 Applications are accepted from the date of our first tour in September through January.
-To be eligible for the first lottery, you must submit a completed application with correct documentation by Friday, January 15, 2016 at 3pm.
+To be eligible for the first lottery, you must submit a completed application with correct documentation by mid-January (official date to come soon).
 CACS conducts its lottery in March and mails offers by mid-March.
 Offers continue to be sent until all spaces are filled.

 Do I add Creative Arts to SFUSD’s enrollment application?